 The 115th Congress saw the first bipartisan effort to restore tax-exempt advance refunding to the federal tax code.
 But in the 116th, efforts to restore advance refunding witnessed even more substantial support and progress.
 Bills were introduced in both chambers and in the House, the bipartisan bill to reinstate tax-exempt advance refunding was incorporated into the infrastructure bill that was passed by the House on July 1, 2020.

 In the 117th, legislative efforts were quickly resumed as the bipartisan Senate bill was reintroduced - S. 479, the Lifting Our Communities through Advance Liquidity for Infrastructure (LOCAL) Act - by Sens.
 Roger Wicker (R-MS) and Debbie Stabenow (D-MI).
 Subsequently, the Co-Chairs of the House Municipal Finance Caucus (Dutch Ruppersberger (D-MD) & Steve Stivers (R-OH)) reintroduced their bill - H.R.
 2288, the Investing in Our Communities Act.
+Further, Congresswoman Terri Sewell introduced H.R.
+2634, the Local Infrastructure Financing Tools (LIFT) Act, that among other municipal bond provisions, includes a restoration of tax-exempt advance refunding.
+The provision was also included in the House-considered Build Back Better Act, but was not ultimately taken up by the Senate.

 RESTORE TAX-EXEMPT ADVANCE REFUNDING BONDS